-There is a difference between an ELI online learning course and a campus-based online learning course.
-Read the course descriptions carefully so you can make an informed choice about your online learning options.
+There are variations of online-based courses.
+Please review the information below and read the course descriptions carefully so you can make an informed choice about your online learning options.
 Be sure to check the Schedule of Classes, available both in print and online versions.

 - Distance Learning - Online Courses